MEd in Educational Administration Degree

 • Mediator

-School administrators are required to work well with not only the teachers, but also the support staff, students, parents and key community stakeholders.2
+School leadership teams and administrators are required to work well with not only the teachers, but also the support staff, students, parents and key community stakeholders.2

 GCU Offers Institutionally Accredited Specialized Master of Education Programs

 This degree, offered by the College of Education, is an intuitionally accredited program approved by the State of Arizona.
 It aligns with the Professional Standards for Educational Leaders (PSEL, 2015) led by the National Policy Board for Educational Administration (NPBEA, 2018).
 Further, GCU is an institutionally accredited university.
 Institutional accreditation is a reflection of the quality of the school as acknowledged by its peers.
-At GCU, we strive to deliver academically rich degree programs for graduate students who are strong critical thinkers and who are prepared to step into leadership positions in their field.
+At GCU, we strive to deliver academically rich degree programs for graduate students who are strong critical thinkers and who are prepared to use their educational supervision skills to step into leadership positions in their field.

 Master’s in Educational Administration FAQs